Home and Property Division

 Getting a divorce can be an emotionally complicated experience for everyone involved, including the spouses and their kids.
 When two spouses decide to go their separate ways, it can also raise a number of legal questions.
 What to do with the family home and other property is often near the top of the list.
 As this is often a heated topic, even in an amicable divorce, we encourage couples to contact a our Grand Rapids divorce law firm in order to best navigate this tricky issue.

-The Grand Rapids divorce lawyers at Kraayeveld Law have decades of combined experience helping clients resolve property division and other issues.
+The Grand Rapids divorce lawyers at Kraayeveld Family Law have decades of combined experience helping clients resolve property division and other issues.
 We understand the stress that can come with getting a divorce.
 Our attorneys give the people we represent the peace of mind that comes with knowing that we are working proactively to make the legal process as smooth as possible.

 That starts with a personalized approach to divorce cases.
 We take the time to fully understand our clients’ unique individual situations and needs and craft a legal strategy accordingly.
 That includes making every attempt to avoid long, extended courtroom battles through negotiated settlements.